Greenhouse gases surge to new highs worldwide in 2017: US report

 Annual record high temperatures were observed in Argentina, Bulgaria, Spain and Uruguay, while Mexico "broke its annual record for the fourth consecutive year."

-Smashing more heat records, the highest temperature ever noted -- 110.1 degrees Fahrenheit (43.4 Celsius) -- so far south anywhere in the world was marked January 27 at Puerto Madryn, Argentina.
+Smashing more heat records, temperatures reached 110.1 degrees Fahrenheit (43.4 Celsius) on January 27 at Puerto Madryn, Argentina, "the highest temperature ever recorded so far south anywhere in the world."

 The world's highest temperature ever for May was observed on May 28 in Turbat, western Pakistan, with a high of 128.3 degrees Fahrenheit.